 You should read this section carefully, and discuss the issues raised in this section with the bank or financial institution in your home country before you leave.
 All banks operate differently and you should be aware of all fees, charges, ease of access to your funds, and safety of the way in which you will access those funds.

 Please note that it is not safe to bring large sums of money with you!
-Lost credit cards or traveller’s cheques can be replaced, but very few travel insurance companies will replace lost or stolen cash.
+Lost credit cards can be replaced, but very few travel insurance companies will replace lost or stolen cash.
 Do not ask someone you have just met to handle your cash for you or to take your cash to make payments for you.
-Not even someone who may indicate they are studying at TMT.
+Not even someone who may claim they are studying at TMT.

 Only Australian currency can be used in Australia.
 If you have not brought some with you, you will need to do so as soon as possible after arrival.
 You can do this at the airport.
 Once you have arrived in Sydney you can also change money at any bank or at currency exchanges.